madaha668/self-hosting-mapp-pipeline/README.md

 - Install Docker and Docker Compose
 - Install KVM and virtualization tools
 - Install Android development tools (OpenJDK, ADB)
-- Add your user to docker, kvm, and libvirt groups
+- Add the gitlab-runner user to docker, kvm, and libvirt groups

 **Important**: After running this script, log out and log back in for group changes to take effect.